Saulat Mirza: Political career and targeted killings

 After joining the MQM and taking part in national politics, Mirza soon participated in illegal activities such as extortion and involved in acquitting in political murders.
 Mirza largely remained unknown and was not a known figure in the MQM until 1995 when his close friend Faheem Farooqi got arrested in 1995 and described him as his right-hand man.
-At one time, Mirza was a major figure in the militant wing of the MQM as per Pakistani agencies allegations, running several death cells for saeed bharam.
+At one time, Mirza was a major figure in the militant wing of the MQM, running several death cells.

 He was accused of coordinating the murders of six U.S. nationals in Shahrah-e-Faisal in Karachi, but he denied involvement in the killing of two US diplomats and four U.S. nationals of an American Oil Company in the city in 1994.
-However, the investigation later revealed Nadeem Commando, an accomplice of Mirza, was the main culprit; Nadeem was later killed in a police encounter in 1997 by Karachi Police.
+However, the investigation later revealed Farood Dada, leader of the Nadeem Commando, and an accomplice of Mirza, was the main culprit.
+Farooq was later killed in a police encounter in 1995 by Karachi Police.
 Since then, the FIA and the intelligence community had him under strict surveillance.
 Although, Mirza did admit to killing a number of people, including a Pakistani employee of the U.S. Drug Enforcement Administration in 1995.
 Mirza reportedly fled the country in 1995 after Prime Minister Benazir Bhutto initiated a massive crackdown against MQM and returned home after Prime Minister Benazir Bhutto's dismissal in 1996.

 On 5 July 1997, he shot and killed the Managing Director of Karachi Electric Supply Corporation (KESC) Shahid Hamid, his driver and guard in Karachi.
 He reportedly escaped to Bangkok and only returned to Karachi 2 weeks after his mother's death on 10 December 1998.
 A day later, on 11 December 1998, Mirza was arrested from the Jinnah Terminal in a sting operation led by CID officer Aslam Khan and was described as a "prize catch."